standard/atom-standard-formatter/README.md

 Use `ctrl-alt-f` to format the current Javascript file.
 If a text selection is made, only the selected text will be formatted.

+Use `ctrl-alt-shift-f` to toggle automatic formatting when you save a file.

 #### Format On Save

 Automatically format your Javascript file on save by enabling the *Format On Save* package setting.
 This is off by default.